issim9825/TCP-transfer/README.md

 The screenshots and traces are placed in the Mininet-directory.
 Use the program simpletopo.py to get the mininet-terminals up and running.
-Run the server in h3, set up listening on r2, and make the client call from h1.
+Run `sudo python3 webserver.py` on h3.
+Run `tcpdump -i r2-et1 -tttt` on r2.
+(If you want the traces, include `traces.pcap`).
+Run `sudo python3 client.py -i 10.0.1.2 -p 12000 -f index.html` on h1 to get the index-file.